 ABOUT MILO STARR JOHNSON

-If making art is a vehicle for self-transformation, Milo Starr Johnson has many modes of travel.
-“My early life was dark and difficult, and I almost didn’t survive it.
-Creativity was a survival tactic, so it was only natural to work in different forms.
+Milo Starr Johnson is a multidisciplinary artist, a seeker by nature, committed to changing inner and outer realms with love and mischief.
+“When I was young, creativity was a survival tactic, so it made sense to work in different forms.
 That’s how I became a multi-disciplinary artist.
 But in essence, I write to perform, and I perform to deliver a message, which usually has something to do with change.”

-Milo was born in 1960, raised in the SF Bay Area: a temporal and geographic cultural marker she appreciates more as time goes by.
+Milo was born in 1960 and raised in the San Francisco Bay Area.
 As a teenager she wrote poetry, was an editor of her high school paper, and completed the professional three-year theater training program at ACT’s Young Conservatory.
 She decided she wanted to direct film and attended UCLA and San Francisco State with an emphasis on film and TV production.
 An avid music fan and collector, Milo was a DJ at UCLA and joined the punk scene in San Francisco in the early 1980’s.
 She partnered Take One, a video production company, making music videos and industrial films while earning a BA in Television Writing and Directing from San Francisco State University.
 In 1984, she was awarded a Screenwriting Fellowship to the American Film Institute in Los Angeles and spent some years as a struggling screenwriter.

 Returning to theater via a detour through stand-up comedy, she studied intensively with performance art pioneer Rachel Rosenthal, who taught her, amongst other skills, how to combine media effectively.
 She scribbled poems and usually incorporated them into her performances.
 Milo’s self-produced solo shows− always with musical and film/video elements — garnered praise and recommendations from the LA Times and LA Weekly.
 At 40 she began singing lessons with Micah Barnes to find her authentic voice, “because it was the only thing left that I was afraid of, as a performer,” while continuing to create and perform provocative solo theater works.